laststance/react-typescript-todomvc-2022/README.md

 yarn start # Launch DevServer
 yarn cypress:open
 ```

+When you run or open cypress, also run a [Percy](https://percy.io/).
+Percy is awesome visual regression testing service.
+That detect visual diff each page, and then we'll check on web console "is that visual change expected?"

+Cypress and Percy combination is really effective for website/webapp!
+This projects Percy console is this: https://percy.io/LastStance/React-TypeScript-todo

 ## Jest
 [Jest](https://jestjs.io/) is all-in-one test-runner built in [Create React App](https://facebook.github.io/create-react-app/) and covers function-level unit testing to component-behavior-level integration testing.